NiX0n/binclock/README.md

 One gotcha is I had to call FastLED.setMaxRefreshRate(LED_REFRESH_RATE), where LED_REFRESH_RATE = some sane value.
 Without this line, the LEDs were stuck in a very unusable glitchy state.

 ### [SparkFun DS3234 RTC](https://github.com/sparkfun/SparkFun_DS3234_RTC_Arduino_Library) ###
-I have no complaints about this library on its own; however it does depend on SPI.
+I have no complaints about this library on its own; however it does depend on SPI which has its own issues.

+Because this unit only time resolution down to the second, and our "binary second" requires higher precision; the RTC is only used to initialize a time offset during setup().
+In loop(), the clock relies on millis() + offset to drive time.
+While this isn't idal in terma of keeping in sync with RTC; it does maintain well timed and consistent counting.

+Implementations utilizing only the RTC has resulted in skipped seconds.

 ### SPI ###
 This library is mostly transparent to the application.
 One gotcha however, is that defined in some arduino_pins.h file, is some hard coded definition of what pins should be used.